 Cyanobacteria Assessment Network (CyAN)

-The Cyanobacteria Assessment Network (CyAN) is a multi-agency project among the National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey (USGS), and EPA to develop an early warning indicator system using historical and current satellite data to detect algal blooms in U.S. freshwater systems.
-This research supports federal, state, and local partners in their monitoring efforts to assess water quality to protect aquatic and human health.
+CyAN is a multi-agency project to develop an early warning indicator system to detect algal blooms in U.S. freshwater systems.
+This research supports federal, state, tribal, and local partners in their monitoring efforts to assess water quality to protect aquatic and human health.

-- develop a uniform and systematic approach for identifying cyanobacteria blooms using ocean satellites across the contiguous United States;
+- Develop a uniform and systematic approach for identifying cyanobacteria blooms across the contiguous U.S. using ocean satellites.

-- identify landscape linkage postulated causes of chlorophyll-a and cyanoacteria blooms in freshwater systems;
+- Identify landscape linkage postulated causes of cyanobacterial blooms in freshwater systems.

-- characterize behavior responses and economic value of the early warning system using ocean satellites and mobile dissemination platform; and
+- Characterize responses and economic value of an early warning system using ocean satellites and a mobile dissemination platform.

-- Create a standard and uniform approach for early identification of algal blooms that is useful and accessible to stakeholders of freshwater systems using the new set of satellites: Ocean Land Colour Instrument (OLCI) on Sentinel-3, Sentinel-2, Landsat and future NASA missions.
+- Created a standard and uniform approach for early identification of cyanobacterial blooms that is useful and accessible to stakeholders of freshwater systems using the Ocean Land Colour Instrument (OLCI) on Sentinel-3.

 - Develop an information dissemination system for expedient public health advisory postings.